TejasViswa/PIC20A_Disc/README.md

 You'll hopefully be spending your next 10 weeks on this site.
 So, make sure to get used to it.

-Under the folder for each week, there's a markdown file (.md file) that contains some theory and explains the code snippet for each week along with Java files (.java files).
+Navigate to the current week and look at the README which has a bunch of links for each date.
+All of the links are either website links, markdown file (.md files) or Java files (.java files).

+For those of you who know a bit more about Github, you may choose to fork, clone or download the files from this repository but there really isn't much benefit to it.
+This is repository is meant to access course content from anywhere/on-the-go and thus, there are only a bunch of links and files here.